 A Junior ISA can be opened by a parent or legal guardian for a child under 18.
 The money can be invested in stocks and shares through an investment ISA, or can be held as cash by opening the ISA via a bank or building society.
 It is also possible to have a mixture of cash savings and stocks within a Junior ISA.

-Up to £4,368 can be invested per year in a Junior ISA.
-The young person can take control of the Junior ISA’s management from age 16 and is able to withdraw some or all of the money from age 18.
+Up to £9,000 can be invested per year in a Junior ISA.
+The young person can take control of the Junior ISA from the age of 16 and can withdraw some or all of the money when they are 18.